Chapter 4:

 Most scholars advocate Yahweh as the correct original Name.
 With that spelling, according to American English pronunciation rules, it would be vocalized YA-weh ("-eh" as in let, set, met), accented on the first syllable.
 Yet some say that the correct pronunciation of Yahweh is "Ya-HWAY", with the H sounded, the transition between "H" and "W" producing a brief indefinite vowel sound, and the accent on the last syllable, and the "-ay" is as in say, bay, may.
 A better spelling then would be Yahwé.
 They do not explain why they prefer to spell it in a way sure to be mispronounced by the majority of the world's population.

 One reason why scholars prefer Yahwé are the many Hebrew personal names that incorporate a variant of the Name, for example Isaiah.
 The -iah at the end comes from the short form Yah or the more intense form Yahu (meaning "Yah himself").
 They say that Yah comes from the first part of Yahwé, and not from the ending of "Yehwa."
 On the other hand, one noted scholar contends that the long name YHWH was pronounced Yehwa (as we said earlier) and the short form Yah (YH) was not linguistically derived from YHWH but stood on its own.
-(Here is a fragment from his work explaining that view.)

 Another reason they may prefer "Yahweh" is that it seems easier to translate to "I AM" than "I shall become," and they believe "I AM" proves Jesus is God.
 (More comment on this later in the chapter.)
 So their Trinitarian bias colors their spelling preference.